Asbestos and Mesothelioma in Carpenters and Other Wood Workers

 Federal government agencies put some bans and limitations in place.
 For instance, the U.S. Consumer Product Safety Commission banned asbestos in gas fireplaces and wallboard patching compounds in the late 1970s, two products that affected carpenters.[1]

 While asbestos is still not banned in the U.S., it is no longer used in most new construction materials.
-It wasn’t until 2019 that the Environmental Protection Agency (EPA) issued a final rule banning several asbestos products from entering the market.
+The Environmental Protection Agency (EPA) issued a final rule in 2019 banning several asbestos products from entering the market.

 Many of these affect carpenters, including adhesives and sealants, cement products, millboard, friction materials, and some roofing and flooring materials.
-Already banned by the EPA were corrugated paper, rollboard, commercial paper, and flooring felt containing asbestos.
+The EPA already banned corrugated paper, rollboard, commercial paper, and flooring felt containing asbestos.

 Workers in construction and carpentry have a right to a safe workplace.
 They must be provided with safety training and equipment when working with asbestos.
 If you work in these trades and your employer is not following safety regulations, you can file a complaint with the Occupational Safety and Health Administration.[6]